ouzg/ouzg/README.md

 - I interested in FiveM Developments.
 - I keep Learning in more HTML, JavaScript and Lua.
 - Discord : ouzg#9691
+- If you want to learn about me , you can visit my github site -> https://ouzg.github.io